 - Yes.
 When a photographer fails to keep the agreement to meet regulatory and lets weeks (and sometimes months) go by between our sessions, it does not work.
 Admittedly, at first glance, marketing seems less exciting than shooting.
 However, if a photographer fails to embrace it and learn how to market, sell, and negotiate effectively, they will soon be out of business and not have the chance to be paid to shoot.
 There is no magic bullet.
 It takes work, but the rewards are worth it.
 Consistency is one of the foundations of successful marketing.
 Consistency in working with me must occur.

 I’ve worked with other consultants and they haven’t helped.
 Why are you different?

 - My practice is based on over 30 years of landing gigs for photographers.
 I worked on straight commission.
 My advice is extremely pragmatic– not just theoretical.
 You get more than just a pretty portfolio edit.
 You get solid coaching on how to be your own best sales rep and marketing director.
 I do custom tailored marketing plans based on your unique skills, ability, personality and resources.
 There are no cookie-cutter plans available in my practice.
 Every photographer is unique and has something individual to offer.
 I take the time to discern those unique qualities and go deep to find your leverageable assets.

 Is Carolyn always available to accept new clients?

 - While I only work with a handful of clients at a time, I’m always available to schedule a “vibe check” to see we would be a good fit for one another.
 As my clients “graduate” and finish their 10-session program, I will regain availability.

 Where do I start?

 - Start by scheduling a free, 20-minute, no obligation “vibe check.”
 I want to make sure I’m able to offer you exactly what your photography business needs.
-Call (312) 560-6400 to schedule your free session and we’ll see if it’s a good fit!
+Call or text (312) 560-6400 to schedule your free session and we’ll see if it’s a good fit!